 Cats with Kidney Disease

 Note: We are happy to respond to public inquiries with general questions about pet food.
-However, we cannot make specific dietary recommendations for a pet, especially for management of a medical condition, without a doctor-client-patient relationship.
+However, we cannot make specific dietary recommendations for a pet, especially for the management of a medical condition, without a doctor-client-patient relationship.
 If we have not seen your pet in the past 12 months, we will need to schedule an appointment to see your pet in order to provide specific advice and recommendations.